2010 O'Byrne Cup

 The 2010 O'Byrne Cup was a Gaelic football competition played by the teams of Leinster GAA.
 The competition differs from the Leinster Senior Football Championship as it also features further education colleges and the winning team does not progress to another tournament at All-Ireland level.
 Last year's winners of the O'Byrne Cup were Louth.
 The O'Byrne Cup was due to begin on 6 January 2010; however, due to Arctic conditions in the Leinster region of Ireland, the Leinster council decided to postpone all games until 16 January.

 Rule changes

 This competition was the first Leinster senior football competition to include the 2010 modifications to the rules of the game.
 In matches in this competition, players could only use a fist pass rather than having the option of using an open-handed hand pass, which was the case previously.
-An experimental 'mark' rule was also introduced, where a played catching a kick-out from the goalkeeper between the 45-metre lines was awarded a free kick.
+An experimental 'mark' rule was also introduced, where a player catching a kick-out from the goalkeeper between the 45-metre lines was awarded a free kick.
 There were also changes in the location where penalties and kickouts were taken, and the definition of what constituted a 'bounce' during solo runs.